 As for your license, you’ll probably have somewhere between 60 and 90 days to surrender the license from your old state and apply for one from your new state.

-For your own protection, it is always best to be honest about your state of residency and make sure your license and car insurance are from the same state.
+For your own protection, it is always best to be honest about your state of residence and make sure your license and car insurance are from the same state.
 While it’s sometimes possible to get around this, it’s almost always a bad idea.